 Contemporary pin up girls – and the women who inspired them.

-Using stories of real-life women, this interactive documentary demonstrates why the classic image of the “pin up girl” still resonates in modern culture.
+Using stories of real-life women, this multi-platform documentary demonstrates why the classic image of the “pin up girl” still resonates in modern culture.
 The project shows that while the pin-up does present a character which in many ways has been sexualized or objectified by men, it also has both historically and in more modern times offered opportunities for women seeking to control and express their own sexuality.
 From the artist’s studio to a ball for fans of the 1940s, the film and interactive documentary follow various women and men who are engaged in, and trying to reinvent, pin up culture.

 The film has had a successful run on the film festival circuit.
 It debuted in November 2015 at Woman Up Independent Film Festival, part of the Big House LA Entertainment festival, where it had the top “power ranking” in its division and won best documentary.

 It also won best documentary at the Bare Bones Independent Film Festival, and has screened at Comic Con International, the Palm Beach International Film Festival, Albuquerque Film Festival and Comic Con, Ethnografilm, The Dirty Show, Tiki Kon, Woodstock Film Festival, and other private screenings.
 To book Pin Up!
 The Movie for your event, send us an email.
 Click here to stream or buy a DVD.

 The interactive documentary is live, and launched in 2021.
 Our webpage can be found here.